jessepav/lacygoill-wiki-backup/vim/highlighting.md

 Also, it's deprecated in Neovim.

 ##
-# Colorscheme
+# Color Scheme
-## How to run some code before or after a colorscheme has been sourced?
+## How to run some code before or after a color scheme has been sourced?

 Install an autocmd listening to: